 Boletes

-Boletes are the safest wild edible mushrooms for the novices.
+Boletes are the safest wild edible mushrooms for novices to collect.
 These mushrooms are easy to identify by their appearance and spongy-like surface underside of the cap.
-Bolete is a broad species of mushrooms that contain many edible species and only a few poisonous or bitter.
+Bolete is a broad species of mushrooms that contain many edible species and only a few poisonous or bitter ones.

 Pacific Northwest Boletes - Wild Mushrooms